jackiejiaqiliu/Interactive-Lab-Hub/Final Project/README.md

 This is not a group project.
 The design & development of this device were all done by Jiaqi.

-Actor credits for video demo:
+Actor credits for video demo: Gabriel Xu